openlilylib/snippets/templates/predefined-instruments/README.md

 files.
 Imagine how much boilerplate code would be needed to write these examples with plain LilyPond!

-Note: as of 2014-03-18, this is work-in-progress.
+Note: as of 2014-07-22, this is work-in-progress.
-The definitions of various vocal staves provide a proof of concept that demonstrates that the approach is valid.
-There is an initial version of a function for generating all these contexts.
+There is an initial version of a function for generating predefined contexts.
-This function should be improved (I suppose that someone more experienced with Scheme and LilyPond internals should look at it) and all contexts defined using it.
+This function should be improved (I suppose that someone more experienced with Scheme and LilyPond internals should look at it) and all common "instruments" defined using it.